trustoverip/tswg-did-method-webs-specification/spec/did_metadata.md

 The `nextVersionId` DID document metadata property indicates the next version of the DID document after the version that has been resolved.

-1. `did:webs` `nextVersionId` is defined to be the sequence number (i.e. the `s` field) of the next event in the [[ref: KERI event stream]] after the last one that was used to construct the DID document according to the rules in section [DID Document from KERI Events](#did-document-from-keri-events).
+1. The `did:webs` `nextVersionId` MUST be the sequence number (i.e. the `s` field) of the next event in the [[ref: KERI event stream]] after the last one that was used to construct the DID document according to the rules in section [DID Document from KERI Events](#did-document-from-keri-events).
-1. This DID document metadata property is only present if the DID parameter `versionId` (see section [Support for `versionId`](#support-for-versionid)) was used when resolving the `did:webs` DID, and if the value of that DID parameter was not the sequence number of the last event in the [[ref: KERI event stream]].
+1. This DID document metadata property MUST be present if the DID parameter `versionId` (see section [Support for `versionId`](#support-for-versionid)) was used when resolving the `did:webs` DID, and if the value of that DID parameter was not the sequence number of the last event in the [[ref: KERI event stream]].

 Example: